rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-009/index.md

 - Function loading
 - A high level `Builder` for every struct
 - Type-safe pointer chain support

+Just like ash, erupt focuses on exposing good bindings to the *raw* Vulkan API instead of providing manually written wrappers around it like Vulkano.
+On top of this is tries to improve on some features where ash lacks, e.g. auto-generation, extensions, documentation and utils.

 For more information visit [docs.rs][erupt-docs] and [GitLab][erupt-gitlab].